 This program is open to enlisted soldiers who are currently serving on active duty but want to return to school to complete their bachelor’s degrees and receive a commission.
 Chosen applicants will separate from the Air Force and join the Air Force ROTC program at their selected school for the duration of their degree programs; they will lose all military pay and benefits for the duration of their education.
 Students will commission as a second lieutenant after graduation and incur a service commitment of four years on active duty and four years in the Reserves.

-- Award amount: The Air Force scholarship will cover up to $18,000 in tuition and fees and provide both a book allowance and a monthly stipend between $300 and $500.
+- Award amount: The Air Force scholarship will cover up to $18,000 in tuition and fees and provides both a $600 book allowance and a monthly stipend.
 Students can also use Montgomery GI Bill benefits to supplement the scholarship.

 - Eligibility: Applicants must be U.S. citizens able to pass the Air Force Physical Fitness Test, with at least one year in the service and half of an overseas tour, who would commission before the age of 31.
-Enlisted airmen must already have at least 24 credit hours of college coursework, a cumulative GPA of at least 3.0, and a minimum ACT score of 25 or SAT score of 1180 (math and verbal), or a minimum score of 55 on the Academic Aptitude portion of the Air Force Officer Qualifying Test.
+Enlisted airmen must already have at least 24 credit hours of college coursework; a cumulative GPA of at least 3.0; and a minimum ACT score of 26, SAT score of 1180 (math and verbal), or a minimum score of 57 on the Academic Aptitude portion of the Air Force Officer Qualifying Test.
 Applicants must be able to complete their bachelor’s degrees and commissioning requirements within two to four years.
 Airmen who have already completed one bachelor's degree cannot participate in this program to earn a second bachelor's degree or a graduate-level degree.

 This program is for enlisted active duty and Reserve airmen who apply and are nominated by their commanders as being the best choices to become commissioned officers.
-The selected airmen (170 total) receive places at the U.S. Air Force Academy and the Academy Prep School.
+The selected airmen (up to 170 total) receive places at the U.S. Air Force Academy or the Academy Prep School.
 Following graduation, airmen commission as active duty officers and incur a service commitment.

 - Award amount: Airmen will receive free education as well as military pay and benefits commensurate with their prior enlisted rank.